Loading figure…

 “Green New Deal has shifted the whole discussion.
 (Oct 2020)”

-Why: Sponsoring the Youth Climate Leadership Act directly supports the transition to renewable energy and climate action, aligning perfectly with the stated commitment to bold climate measures.
+Why: Sponsoring the Youth Climate Leadership Act directly supports the stated position by promoting federal action to cut emissions and engage youth in climate initiatives.

 View source →Apr 22, 2026 · Congress.gov